verge-io/docs/docs/product-guide/subscriptions-overview.md

 6. Select ***Target Type*** from the dropdown list.
 This defines the area of the system to report on.
 7. Select ***Target*** from the dropdown list.
 This defines the specific instance, where applicable (for example, a particular storage tier when *Storage Tiers* is selected as Target Type; a single virtual network when *Network* is selected as the Target Type.).
 8. Enter a ***Name*** for the subscription.
 This name displays in the subscriptions listing and in the email messages sent by this subscription.

-> The name defined for the subscription typically appears in the subject of the received email; however, when multiple subscriptions are received within a single email message (e.g. when more than one subscription is scheduled to the same owner at the same time,) the subscription Name will not appear in the subject line, but will still appear as a heading within the body of the email.{.is-info}
+!!! note "The name defined for the subscription typically appears in the subject of the received email; however, when multiple subscriptions are received within a single email message (e.g. when more than one subscription is scheduled to the same owner at the same time) the name will not appear in the subject line, but will still appear as a heading within the body of the email."

 9. Select the desired **Suspend** setting:
     -   **Never** (default) - subscription continues perpetually until deleted or disabled.